MatanElitzur/actions_tutorial__react_project_4/README.md

 #  environment variables
-In the code for example in data\database.js we are using environment variables like the following const clusterAddress = process.env.MONGODB_CLUSTER_ADDRESS;
+In the code for example in data\database.js we are using environment variables like the following
+1. const clusterAddress = process.env.MONGODB_CLUSTER_ADDRESS;
-const dbUser = process.env.MONGODB_USERNAME;
+2. const dbUser = process.env.MONGODB_USERNAME;
-const dbPassword = process.env.MONGODB_PASSWORD;
+3. const dbPassword = process.env.MONGODB_PASSWORD;
-const dbName = process.env.MONGODB_DB_NAME;
+4. const dbName = process.env.MONGODB_DB_NAME;

 We need to pass those variables from the github action workflow

+# environment variables
-# GitHub Actions also provides a couple of default environment variables that are set automatically:
+GitHub Actions also provides a couple of default environment variables that are set automatically:

 https://docs.github.com/en/actions/learn-github-actions/environment-variables#default-environment-variables

-# These environment variable can, for example, give you quick access to the repository to which the workflow belongs, the name of the event that triggered the workflow and many other things.
+These environment variable can, for example, give you quick access to the repository to which the workflow belongs, the name of the event that triggered the workflow and many other things.